 Benvenuto!

-At the Annual Christmas Party of the Sons and Daughters of Italy, Michael Colletti Smith, Vice President, presented a $3000.00 check to Erna Friedeberg, Executive Director of the Northern Valley Catholic Social Services Adopt A Family progam.
-Every year, Sons & Daughters of Italy has a raffle fundraiser at their
+At the annual Christmas Dinner of the Sons and Daughters of Italy of America, Patti Denito, Orator of the Lodge, presented a $3000.00 check to Erna Friedeberg, Executive Director of the Northern Valley Catholic Social Services for their annual Adopt a Family program.

 Sierra Nevada Brewery, Save Mart,